Wolf River Conservancy: Ghost River campaign

 The change occurred when WRC, the Tennessee Department of Environment and Conservation, the Tennessee Wildlife Resources Agency, and local conservationists W.S.
 "Babe" Howard and Lucius Burch merged their collective resources to satisfy the public's outcry for the protection of the Ghost River section of the Wolf near LaGrange, Tennessee.
 During 1995, 4,500 acres (18 km²) -- including the Ghost River—were saved from a land and timber company auction.
 This area was ultimately brought into public ownership as the Wolf River Wildlife Management Area and the Ghost River State Natural Area.

-Present day
+Present

 With a dramatic increase in concern for the Wolf River by an increasingly more environmentally sensitive public, the Wolf River Conservancy continues to advance in new arenas, like the City of Memphis' Wolf River Greenway Master Plan, the Army Corps of Engineers/Shelby County Wolf River Restoration project in Collierville, recreational facilities at the river's source in the Holly Springs National Forest, as well as continued efforts to conserve and enhance the river's bottomland forests in Fayette and Benton counties.

 Wolf River Greenway

 The Wolf River Greenway will be a 26-mile multi-use path following the Wolf River through Memphis from Mud Island to Germantown.
 It connects to Greenbelt Park, Germantown Greenway, Shelby Farms, and the Shelby Farms Greenline.
-It is planned to connect to the future Heights Line and Chelsea Greenline.

-As of early 2023, the completed sections are:
+It is planned to connect to the future Heights Line and Chelsea Greenline.As of early 2023, the completed sections are: